- Out-of-Stock

 What is veneer splicing?

-As the veneers have the width that nature gave us, you might need to cover an area wider than the veneers available.
+As the veneers have the width that nature provided, you may need to cover an area wider than the available veneers.

 Therefore, you need to splice the veneers by gluing or fixing them side by side with tape to obtain the desired width.

-Trim the veneer's edges with a straight and smooth cut to realize good jointing.
+Trim the veneer's edges with a straight and smooth cut to achieve a good joint.

-Stick the veneers with tape (the blue one is a good choice.)
+Stick the veneers in place with tape (the blue one is a good choice).

 Usually, the veneers are spliced side by side, but to obtain a longer length, they can be done foot by foot.